joesrwt/triage_ticket_agent_SorawitHuang/README.md

-6. **Determine Next Action**: The system uses an explainable rule-based on top of the LLM results to decide the appropriate next step:
+6. **Determine Next Action**: The system uses an explainable rule-based on top of GPT results to decide the appropriate next step:

    - **`auto_respond`**: If the top relevant FAQ or document has a high relevance (≥ 80%) **and** the issue urgency is low or medium, the system provides **self-help guidance** automatically.